 Accessibility Tools

-Get Your Eczema Treated in NYC by world-renowned Dermatologist, Debra Jaliman, MD
+Have your Eczema Treatment in NYC by Dermatologist Debra Jaliman, MD

 Dr. Jaliman consults with many patients at her office in New York City to review their medical history and customize a treatment strategy for eczema.
 Depending on the severity, she will develop an individualized approach to meet your health goals and help heal your skin.
 Various factors, such as the type of clothing fabric you wear, like wool or mohair, can exacerbate the itchiness of your skin.
 The type of body wash or soap you use is also crucial.
 The presence of a humidifier or air purifier at your home will be discussed by the doctor.
 With years of experience, she has many ways to help you manage this skin condition.